crleblanc/cython_talk_2105/README.md

 you'll need Numba installed.
 The easiest way to do this is to use the free Anaconda Python distribution.

+Pypy is also included in this test.
+This is run from a different interpreter (pypy) using the file run_pypy_laplace.py which writes to a separate output file.

 This presentation will try some new approaches that were not available when these two posts were written: http://wiki.scipy.org/PerformancePython, http://technicaldiscovery.blogspot.co.nz/2011/06/speeding-up-python-numpy-cython-and.html.